tessel/hardware/README.md

 ## Design philosophy

 The module ports each include power, I2C, SPI, and three GPIO lines, which allows for the design of modules of arbitrary complexity.
-Note that the I2C and SPI busses are common across the entire board; as such, it is recommended that modules communicate over SPI and GPIO whenever possible.
+Note that the I2C and SPI busses are shared; as such, it is recommended that modules communicate over SPI and GPIO whenever possible.
 Doing so will mitigate the risks of I2C address conflicts and allow for multiple instances of the same kind of module.

 Modules should be devices with clear-cut functionality.
 That is to say, they should have a single, well-defined purpose or a set of closely related functions, rather than an eclectic mix of capabilities onboard.
 This requirement is designed to reduce complexity, cost, and power consumption and maximize reusability in hardware and software.